vturrisi/solo-learn/README.md

 If you use solo-learn, please cite our preprint:
 ```
 @misc{turrisi2021solo,
-  author =       {Victor G. Turrisi da Costa and Enrico Fini and Nicu Sebe and Elisa Ricci},
+  author =       {Victor G. Turrisi da Costa and Enrico Fini and Moin Nabi and Nicu Sebe and Elisa Ricci},
   title =        {solo-learn: A Library of Self-supervised Methods for Visual Representation Learning},
   howpublished = {\url{https://github.com/vturrisi/solo-learn}},
   year =         {2021}